This paper discusses one concrete issue related to merged contexts: masking of deleted items. Merged context is discussed

 deleted

-can use boolean MergedContextUtils.isInternalAttribute(W, null,
+boolean MergedContextUtils.isInternalAttribute(W, null, "DELETED_SUBCONTEXT_<subcontext_name>")

-"DELETED_SUBCONTEXT_<subcontext_name>") to ignore internal
+to ignore internal attributes

 H.) Create subcontext